-Raise attainment, achievement and participation for children with Protected Characteristics.
-Activities Update Progress the actions within the Time for Inclusive Education Plan (TIE) Schools can access TIE education resources within the GLOW site.
+Dumfries and Galloway Council Education Authority Outcomes 2021 - 2025 ne achievement and participation for children with Protected Characteristics.
+Update Schools can access TIE education resources within the GLOW site.
 Some secondary schools are working towards their LGBT charter mark.
 All secondary schools in the authority have trained staff and many secondary schools have the Mentors in Violence Prevention programme up and running.
-Homophobic bullying is being recorded within the SEEMiS bullying and equalities module. ' , Our Council has agreed funding for all secondary schools to undertake the LGBT Charter Mark, this will commence during 2023 We will deliver the priorities The vision for education in Scotland is set out within the National Improvement Framework as: and drivers of the National Improvement Framework through the Education Plan and improvement planning Excellence through raising attainment and improving outcomes: ensuring that every child and young person achieves the highest standards in literacy and numeracy, as well as the knowledge and skills necessary to shape their future as successful learners, confident individuals, responsible citizens, and effective contributors; and Achieving equity: ensuring every child and young person has the same opportunity to succeed, no matter their background or shared protected characteristics, with a particular focus on closing the poverty related attainment gap.
+Homophobic bullying is being recorded within the SEEMiS bullying and equalities module.
+Our Council has agreed funding for all secondary schools to undertake the LGBT Charter Mark, this will commence during 2023 The vision for education in Scotland is set out within the National Improvement Framework as: • Excellence through raising attainment and improving outcomes: ensuring that every child and young person achieves the highest standards in literacy and numeracy, as well as the knowledge and skills necessary to shape their future as successful learners, confident individuals, responsible citizens, and effective contributors; and Achieving equity: ensuring every child and young person has the same opportunity to succeed, no matter their background or shared protected characteristics, with a particular focus on closing the poverty related attainment gap.
 The key priorities of the National Improvement framework are: Placing the human rights and needs of every child and young person at the centre of education Improvement in children and young people's health and wellbeing Closing the attainment gap between the most and least disadvantaged children and young people Improvement in skills and sustained, positive school-leaver destinations for all young people Improvement in attainment, particularly in literacy and numeracy.
 Before the pandemic, schools across Dumfries and Galloway showed an improving trend over time of raised attainment in Literacy and Numeracy in both the Broad General Education (BGE) and Senior Phase.
-The pandemic had a significant negative impact on the continuation of many of these trends, this was particularly evident in attainment of expected Cirriculam for Excellence (CfE)

-overall effect on attainment in the senior phase was less pronounced.

-levels across the BGE.
-Due to approaches and adjustments made by SQA in how young people were assessed and accredited in 2019-20 and again in 2020-21 to mitigate the impact of the pandemic on learning, teaching and assessment, the
+The pandemic had a significant negative impact on the continuation of many of these trends, this was particularly evident in attainment of expected Cirriculam for Excellence (CfE) levels across the BGE.
+Due to approaches and adjustments made by SQA in how young people were assessed and accredited in 2019-20 and again in 2020-21 to mitigate the impact of the pandemic on learning, teaching and assessment, the overall effect on attainment in the senior phase was less pronounced.